montasaurus/logfire/docs/guides/advanced/query_api.md

     - **`limit`**: An optional parameter to limit the number of rows returned by the query.
 If not specified, **the default limit is 500**.
 The maximum allowed value is 10,000.
     - **`row_oriented`**: Only affects JSON responses.
 If set to `true`, the JSON response will be row-oriented; otherwise, it will be column-oriented.

-All query parameters are optional and can be used in any combination to tailor the API response to your needs.
+All query parameters besides `sql` are optional and can be used in any combination to tailor the API response to your needs.

 ### Important Notes